nghinguyengremsy/kotlin_30days/README.md

     // Throws a compiler error
     neverNull = null

-    // nullable has nullable String yupe
+    // nullable has nullable String type
     var nullable: String? = "You can keep a null here"

     // This is OK